 - A simulation of the polarized signals being detected by the instrument is created.
-This results in a histograms of theoretical distributions for observed Compton scattering angles in the instrument's native data space - The observed data, in the form of Compton scattering angle histograms, are divided by the simulated histograms in an effort to invert the observed data into the true signal space. - ???
+This results in a histograms of theoretical distributions for observed Compton scattering angles in the instrument's native data space - The observed data, in the form of Compton scattering angle histograms, are divided by the simulated histograms for the unpolarised case, thereby theoretically removing all effects with the exception of those induced by the polarization.
+Technically, this can be understood as an effort to invert the observed data into the true signal space. - The inverted signal is then normalized and fit with simplistic chi statistics to a sinusoidal curve, from which the polarization parameters are obtained.

-While this method appears correct upon a first look, several issues with inverting observed must be considered.
-First, the instrument responses are highly singular, and numerical inversion of them is well-established to be numerically unstable.
-Moreover, the distribution of events into Compton bins sufferers from dispersion due to both the energy-dependence of the Compton scattering and the discrete nature of the measured angles i.e., the detected bin is probablistic and no one-to-one mapping between measured and true angle can be uniquely determined.
+While this method appears correct upon a first look, several issues with inverting must be considered.
+First, the instrument responses are highly singular, and numerical inversion of them is wellestablished to be numerically unstable.
+Moreover, the distribution of events into Compton bins suffers from dispersion due to both the energy-dependence of the Compton scattering and the discrete nature of the measured angles i.e., the detected bin is probablistic and no one-to-one mapping between measured and true angle can be uniquely determined.
 Even if such a mapping existed, the energy of the photon itself also suffers from dispersion, making it impossible to uniquely determine its true value.
-These effects alone combine to mike direct inversion of the polarization signal impossible.
+These effects alone combine to make direct inversion of the polarization signal impossible.
 This has not, however, stopped such methodology from being practiced.
 Ignoring the difficulties of signal inversion can lead to several immediate issues with derived results even disregarding the statistical issues inherent in past analysis discussed below.
 First, inversion can lead to plainly incorrect results.
-As the inversion in unstable and cannot include the higher dimensions of both angle and energy dispersion, the resulting analysis can incorrectly identify features (amplitudes, phase) in the observed data as the true parameters of the signal, is identifying (incorrectly inferring) the true values.
-Moreover, these results will be arrived at with over- confidence (smaller than actual uncertainties) due to the loss of information in the true instrument response (e.g. dispersion).
+As the inversion is unstable and cannot include the higher dimensions of both angle and energy dispersion, the resulting analysis can incorrectly identify features (amplitudes, phase) in the observed data as the true parameters of the signal.
+The instrument response will never be perfect, despite enormous efforts.
+Using the method described here, all imperfections in the instrument response will result in deviations in the measured distribution.
+These deviations, even if they are minor, can easily be mistaken for polarization signals.
+Moreover, these results will be arrived at with over-confidence (smaller than actual uncertainties) due to the loss of information in the true instrument response (e.g. dispersion).
 Thus, while the derived parameters can appear to be very exact, it is likely that they are incorrect and too certain.

 Further complicating the issue is the use of improper statistical methodology in the estimation of polarization parameters.
 The above incorrect inversion technique result is pseudo polarization parameters very similar to what are measured in optical polarimeters.
 This leads to the incorrect assumption that the "data" are polarization variables and when in reality, the data are Poisson distributed counts in Compton scattering bins.
 This incorrect assumption leads to the use of the incorrect likelihood on the data.
-Specifically, the likelihood used derives from optical polarization with Gaussian uncertainty on the values. '(here go into detail about how this leads to $90\pm30\%$ style uncertainties.)'
+Specifically, the likelihood used derives from optical polarization with Gaussian uncertainty on the values.
+An issue with this classical analysis is that polarization parameters are bound to specific ranges.
+For example, the polarization degree is a percentage between 0 and 100.
+It is not statistically valid to include these bounds in the classical analysis.
+Thus, one often finds unphysical (nonsensical) statistical errors on the polarization degree such as 90±30% (e.g. the ASTROSAT paper mention earlier).
+We have shown in our previous work (Burgess et al. 2019, A&A 627, 105) that this can be avoided by using proper Bayesian analysis that introduces physically principled priors.